First U.S. Chinese New Year Stamp

 On December 30, 1992, the USPS issued its first Chinese New Year stamp, honoring the start of the Year of the Rooster.

 The issue of this stamp was in part inspired by repeated requests for stamps to honor additional holidays – New Year’s, Easter, the Fourth of July, and Thanksgiving.
 There had also been calls for stamps honoring the signs of the Zodiac.
-And there had been several groups calling for stamps to recognize the contributions of Asian Americans, while the USPS wanted to explore topics to appeal to younger Asian American collectors.
+There had also been several groups calling for stamps to recognize the contributions of Asian Americans, while the USPS wanted to explore topics to appeal to younger Asian American collectors.

 The stamp was designed by a first-time stamp designer, Clarence Lee, who used an airbrush to produce the artwork.
 The last stamp issued that year, it went on sale on December 30, 1992, and proved extremely popular.
 Many post offices sold out of their stocks in days and the stamp was in high demand in Asia.

 The 1992 Chinese New Year stamp marked several firsts.
-In addition to being the first Lunar New Year stamp, it was also the first Happy New Year stamp and the first non-high-value stamp issued in panes of 20 (rather than 50).
+In addition to being the first Lunar New Year stamp, it was also the first Happy New Year stamp, and the first non-high-value stamp issued in panes of 20 (rather than 50).

 When the stamp was first produced, the USPS didn’t have plans to produce more Lunar New Year stamps.
 But based on the popularity of the Rooster stamp, they knew a series would be popular and issued a second Chinese New Year stamp on February 5, 1994.